ybayle/ISM2017/README.md

         1. yaafe
         2. marsyas
         3. essentia
 - The folder features/ contains features extracted by [bextract](http://marsyas.info/doc/manual/marsyas-user/bextract.html#bextract) from [Marsyas](http://marsyas.info/) with the following command: `bextract -mfcc -zcrs -ctd -rlf -flx -ws 1024 -as 898 -sv -fe`.
-The features extracted by yaafe or essentia cannot be store on this github repository and so are available upon request for direct download.
+The features extracted by yaafe or essentia cannot be stored on this github repository and so are available upon request for direct download.